• Skip to primary navigation

 • Very lightly toast the bread to firm it up, then set aside.

-• In heated skillet, melt 2 tablespoons of butter and add onions.
+• In a large skillet set over medium heat, melt 2 tablespoons of butter and add onions.
 Saute until browned.
 Remove and set aside.

-• Return skillet to heat and add 2 tablespoons of butter then add hamburger patties, cook on medium-high, working in batches as needed.
-Flip once and cook until patties reach your desired degree of doneness.
+• Set skillet to medium high heat and add 2 tablespoons of butter then add hamburger patties, working in batches as needed.
+Flip once and cook until the patties reach your desired degree of doneness.

 • While patties are cooking spread 1 tablespoon of butter to exterior of each piece of bread and spread the inside of slice for each sandwich with mayo.
 Place buttered side down and add a slice of cheese to each slice of bread.

-• Place the patty on non-mayoed slice of bread, top with onions, and cover with the mayoed bread.
+• Place the cooked patty on the non-mayoed side of bread, top with onions, and cover with the mayoed bread.

-• Place patty melts in clean skillet on medium heat and let cook until the toasted bread turns golden brown and cheese has melted, flip and repeat.
+• Place patty melts in a clean skillet on medium heat and let cook until the toasted bread turns golden brown and cheese has melted, flip and repeat.
+Then serve immediately.

 Nutritional Information